seanmichwalsh/live-it-up/README.md

 ```

 Live it up is now setup to fully run on Docker.
 Head over to https://docs.docker.com/get-docker/ for instructions on how to setup Docker for your environment.
-Once Docker is fully installed and setup, first create a new file in root - ".env" which is a copy of ".sample.env".
+Once Docker is fully installed and setup, first create a new file in root - `.env` which is a copy of ".sample.env".
 Tip: Always make sure you have the latest version of the code with
 ```bash
 git fetch